Jmoneus/BetterMobDrops/README.md

 Happy Ghast - Rarely ghast tear.
 Also when killed with fire aspect or while on fire will drop a dried ghast.

-Llama - Wool.
+Llama - Wool, Leather.

 Pillager - Emeralds during raids.

-Shulker - Two shulker shells instead of one.
+Shulker - Up to two shulker shells.

 Vex - Echo shards, rarely music discs 11, 13 or a disc 5 fragment.